getzola/zola/docs/content/documentation/content/section.md

 # Options are "left", "right" and "none"
 insert_anchor_links = "none"

-# Whether to render that section or not.
+# Whether to render that section homepage or not.
 # Useful when the section is only there to organize things but is not meant
 # to be used directly
 render = true